arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/10/2024 - Finished and polished teleportation and snap grab and use.

+9/11/2024 - Completed some project research through beatsaber.
+Highly intense research was completed.

+9/12/2024 - Worked on improving the environment's terrain to make it more realistic, and removed some of the more mountainous areas.

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)